moia-oss/scala-http-client/README.md

 ## Publishing

+[Tag](https://github.com/moia-dev/scala-http-client/tags) the new version (e.g. `v2.1.0`) and push the tags (`git push origin --tags`).

-You need an account on https://oss.sonatype.org that can [access](https://issues.sonatype.org/browse/OSSRH-52948) the `io.moia` group.
+You need a [public GPG key](https://www.scala-sbt.org/release/docs/Using-Sonatype.html) with your MOIA email and an account on https://oss.sonatype.org that can [access](https://issues.sonatype.org/browse/OSSRH-52948) the `io.moia` group.

 Add your credentials to `~/.sbt/sonatype_credential` and run
 ```sbt